anagha-chaudhari/melohue/README.md

 ## Features

 ### I] Channel & Music Hub
-Browse your favorite vlog channels and music in a single, curated, distraction-free space — no algorithm rabbit holes, just what you love.
+Browse your favorite vlog channels and music in a single, curated, distraction-free space

 ### II] Focus Mode
 Enter a deep-work session with a randomly fetched **"Study With Me"** YouTube video, pulled live via the YouTube Data API.
-Just click, and focus.

 ### III] Spotify Integration
-Search tracks, preview playback, and personalize your music taste using the **Spotify API** — all without leaving MeloHue.
+Search tracks, preview playback, and personalize your music taste from Spotify - all without leaving MeloHue.

 ### IV] Music Notebook
-Maintain a personal notebook of songs you emotionally connect with.
+Maintain a personal notebook of songs you connect with.
 Save, revisit, and reflect on your musical journey over time.

 ## Performance